Deborah Last: Artist

 Having spent 7 years living in India working as an artist and tutor, her work retains the love of colour and story that so inspired her whilst she was there.

-Her work is held in private collections throughout the UK and abroad, including Sir Richard FitzHerbert of Tissington Hall, Derbyshire and the estate of Sir Jack Hayward, Barbados.
+My work is held in private collections throughout the UK and abroad, including Sir Richard FitzHerbert of Tissington Hall, Derbyshire and the estate of Sir Jack Hayward, Barbados.

-She is a Patron and a founding member of Buckingham Art for All.
+I was a Patron and a founding member of Buckingham Art for All.

 For sales, commissions or to book a talk, demo or workshop please contact: firstname.lastname@example.org